 I am currently transitioning and the fact that I don’t have edges doesn’t make it all that great.
 I will continue to use the Virgin Hair Fertilizer to grow my edges back, while I am getting used to wearing my hair naturally.

-Rianna Muriuki, Box Braids Protective Style, Virgin Hair Fertilizer Explorer
+Box Braids Protective Style, Rianna Muriuki, The Explorer

 I have a pretty sensitive scalp, so I am pretty weary about introducing new hair care products to my regimen.
 Having said that, I was curious about Virgin Hair Fertilizer and gladly obliged to be part of this experiment.
 I am currently wearing box braids, which is a great protective style to grow your hair out.
 I wanted to give it an extra push by applying this cream.

 I applied the Virgin Hair Fertilizer every morning at my roots.
 I did not massage it in, since this would mess up my braids.
 I basically just used it to smooth any loose hairs as you would normally do with a hair pomade.

 What I can say is that this product is really great for your scalp.
 My scalp got pulled heavily during braiding and it healed my scalp nicely and quickly.
 I also noticed that the cream darkens your hair a bit.
 My roots were noticeably darker.